-Ed.
+10.25.17 Ed.
 Note: An earlier version of this piece appeared on The Hundreds blog in August 2016.
-We are revisiting this article in honor of our recently released “Gibson” T-shirt—a piece that pays homage to Kirk Gibson’s historic 1988 home run.
+We are revisiting this article in celebration of the Dodgers making the World Series, Justin Turner’s serendipitous home run, which happened to be on the anniversary of Kirk Gibson’s historic 1988 home run, and the release of our “Gibson” T-shirt and raglan—a piece that pays homage to Kirk and that iconic moment.

 When baseball season is fast approaching, you wouldn’t know it here in Los Angeles where the weather always feels like it’s spring training.
 But in most other locales around the country, the moment pitchers and catchers report, it’s a signal that the winter doldrums will soon be replaced with the crack of the bat, guilt-free mid-day beers, and the steady trot toward a pennant race at the end of the summer.

 Although the Dodgers have been a staple in Postseason play for the last three seasons—going as far as the NLCS in 2013—the City of Angels hasn’t had the good fortune of celebrating a World Series title since 1988, when acts like George Michael, Michael Jackson, Billy Ocean, and UB40 were dominating the Billboard charts.
 For many, that may seem like a lifetime ago.
 For others, your lifetime may not have actually started the last time the Dodgers ruled the city.

 Legendary broadcaster, Bob Costas—who has called everything from the World Series to the Olympic Games—referred to the Dodgers lineup for the Fall Classic in 1988 as one of the “worst in World Series” history.
 Not only was their appearance against the Oakland A’s improbable, but just getting to the pinnacle of baseball Postseason play was as logic-defying as staring into a concrete abyss marked “LA River.”